MASQ-Project/Node/README.md

 * `--word-count <12 | 15 | 18 | 21 | 24>` (Generate mode only) The mnemonic phrase that represents your master keypair can have
 different numbers of words in it.
 Shorter phrases are easier to remember; longer phrases are more secure.
-This is the number of words you want to be in the mnemonic phrase the Node generates for you.
+This is the number of words you want to be in the mnemonic phrase SubstratumNode generates for you.
 Default is 12 for the Ropsten testnet, and 24 for the Ethereum mainnet.

 * `--mnemonic <BIP39 WORDS>` (Recover mode only) Specify the mnemonic phrase from which the consuming and earning wallets are derived.
 Remember to double-quote the phrase.
 Do not include the mnemonic passphrase here.
 Keep in mind that this is highly sensitive information; if it is compromised, the entire derivation tree is compromised.
 You can provide it on the command line if you wish, but keep in mind that command lines can frequently be seen by anyone who has enough privilege to get a list of running processes on the system.
-If you start Node in Recover mode and don't supply a `--mnemonic`, you'll be prompted to type it in at the console.
+If you start SubstratumNode in Recover mode and don't supply a `--mnemonic`, you'll be prompted to type it in at the console.
 This is much safer.